-The 'tap tap' amid the silence of Westminster Hall
+Nick Robinson: The 'tap tap' amid the silence of Westminster Hall

 - Published

-Over the years, over the decades, I've seen some pretty extraordinary sights in Westminster, but nothing like what I witnessed in the early hours of this morning.
-In front of me was a full dress rehearsal for the Queen's state funeral - the Horse Guards with their shining helmets and the red sashes coming down from them.

-There was the massed ranks of the guards who will stand guard for Her Majesty the Queen on Monday.
-This is what we will see and hear and join in as a nation, united in mourning.
-I was standing just outside Westminster Hall, looking back as the people who have queued eight or nine hours through the night to take one last look at Her Majesty the Queen.
-One last look at the coffin topped with the magnificent crown.

-As I stood inside the hall, underneath a magnificent window presented to the Queen by members of parliament back at the time of her Diamond Jubilee, what struck me most was the incredible peace - the silence.
+Inside Westminster Hall, what struck me most was the incredible peace - the silence.
 It's a hall that I've been into many times.
 The silence was created not merely by the absence of the noise of our modern age, not merely by the fact there are no phones, no chatter, but something different.

 This was not the silence of an ancient church or a cathedral.
 The thick deep pile carpet that has been laid on these ancient stones has seen to that - it muffles every footstep.
 No, the only silence here was the "tap, tap" once every 20 minutes.
 For the changing of the guard, "tap tap" is the signal that the change is about to happen.